smartqasa/pico-connector/README.md

 ---

-## 🧠 Why Use Pico Connector Instead of Automations?
+## 🧠 Why Use Pico Link Instead of Automations?

 - More reliable long-press & ramp detection
 - Perfectly consistent behavior across all Picos